TinyLlama: An Open-Source Small Language Model: Pre-training

 \paragraph{Fully Sharded Data Parallel (FSDP)} During training, our codebase has integrated FSDP\footnote{\url{https://huggingface.co/docs/accelerate/usage_guides/fsdp}} to leverage multi-GPU and multi-node setups efficiently.
-This integration is crucial in scaling the training process across multiple computing nodes, which significantly improves the training speed and efficiency.

-\paragraph{Flash Attention} Another critical improvement is the integration of Flash Attention 2~\citep{dao2023fa2}, an optimized attention mechanism.
-The repository also provides fused layernorm, fused cross entropy loss, and fused rotary positional embedding, which together play a pivotal role in boosting computational throughput.
+This integration is crucial in scaling the training process across multiple computing nodes, which significantly improves the training speed and efficiency. \paragraph{FlashAttention} Another critical improvement is the integration of FlashAttention-2~\citep{dao2023fa2}, an optimized attention mechanism.
+The repository also provides fused layernorm, fused cross entropy loss, and fused rotary positional embedding, which together play a pivotal role in boosting computational throughput. \paragraph{xFormers}

-\paragraph{xFormers} We have replaced the fused SwiGLU module from the xFormers \citep{xFormers2022} repository with the original SwiGLU module, further enhancing the efficiency of our codebase.
-With these features, we can reduce the memory footprint, enabling the 1.1B model to fit within 40GB of GPU RAM.
+We have replaced the original SwiGLU module with the fused SwiGLU module from the xFormers \citep{xFormers2022} repository, further enhancing the efficiency of our codebase.
+With these features, we can reduce the memory footprint, enabling larger batch size during 1.1B model training.

-\paragraph{Performance Analysis and Comparison with Other Models} The incorporation of these elements has propelled our training throughput to 24,000 tokens per second per A100-40G GPU.
-When compared with other models like Pythia-1.0B~\citep{biderman2023pythia} and MPT-1.3B~\footnote{\url{https://huggingface.co/mosaicml/mpt-1b-redpajama-200b}}, our codebase demonstrates superior training speed.
-For instance, the TinyLlama-1.1B model requires only 3,456 A100 GPU hours for 300B tokens, in contrast to Pythia's 4,830 and MPT's 7,920 hours.
-This shows the effectiveness of our optimizations and the potential for substantial time and resource savings in large-scale model training.